papireddy903/gemini-image-insight/README.md

 2. **Type a Prompt:** Enter a prompt or a description related to the image to guide the generative process.

-3. **Click "Ask Gemini":** Interact with the "Ask Gemini" button to initiate the model and receive descriptive text based on the image and prompt.
+3. **Click "Submit":** Interact with the "Submit" button to initiate the model and receive descriptive text based on the image and prompt.

 ## Tech Stack